 - A. Subdivisions in unincorporated Tulsa County may be served by individual wells for drinking water in lieu of a public water supply in accordance with applicable regulations of the Oklahoma Water Resources Board and the Oklahoma Department of Environmental Quality. - B. The developer must provide an internal sanitary sewer collection system to serve each lot in the subdivision.
-The system must be designed and constructed in accordance with standards established by the agency operating the system and the regulations of the Oklahoma Department of Environmental Quality. - C. If an approved public sanitary sewer system is not reasonably accessible to the subdivision, as determined by the planning commission after review and recommendation by the technical advisory committee, the planning commission is authorized to allow use of individual on site sewage-private sewage disposal systems in accordance with the following regulations: - (1) Individual on-site sewage disposal systems must comply with the requirements of the Oklahoma Administrative Code, Title 252, Chapter 641. - (2) Several types of subsurface or above ground, on-site sewage disposal systems may be permitted.
-It is beyond the scope of these Subdivision Regulations to provide detailed instructions, designs, or specifications for any sewage disposal systems.
-The developer is responsible for obtaining the applicable regulations of the agency having jurisdiction and complying with all applicable procedural and substantive requirements for the use of private sewage disposal systems. - (3) All lots to be served by individual on-site sewage disposal systems in the proposed subdivision must comply with the minimum lot size requirements of the Oklahoma Department of Environmental Quality for on-site sewage disposal systems.
-These minimum lot size requirements may not be varied except by the agency having jurisdiction over the permitting of the proposed individual on-site sewage disposal systems.

-(4) The developer must submit restrictive covenants with the preliminary subdivision plat application relative to the installation and use of individual on-site private sewage disposal systems and/or connection to the public sanitary sewer system.
+The system must be designed and constructed in accordance with standards established by the agency operating the system and the regulations of the Oklahoma Department of Environmental Quality. - C. If an approved public sanitary sewer system is not reasonably accessible to the subdivision, as determined by the planning commission after review and recommendation by the technical advisory committee, the planning commission is authorized to allow use of private sewage disposal systems in accordance with the following regulations: - (1) Individual on-site sewage disposal systems must comply with the requirements of the Oklahoma Administrative Code, Title 252, Chapter 641. - (2) The developer is responsible for obtaining the applicable regulations of the agency having jurisdiction and complying with all applicable procedural and substantive requirements for the use of private sewage disposal systems. - (3) All lots to be served by individual on-site sewage disposal systems must comply with the minimum lot size requirements of the Oklahoma Department of Environmental Quality for on-site sewage disposal systems.
+These minimum lot size requirements may not be varied except by the agency having jurisdiction over the permitting of the proposed individual on-site sewage disposal systems. - (4) The developer must submit restrictive covenants with the preliminary subdivision plat application relative to the installation and use of private sewage disposal systems and/or connection to the public sanitary sewer system.

-5-140 UTILITIES

-- 5-140.1 Developers must make all necessary arrangements with respective utility providers for the installation of utilities, including gas, electrical, and communications service. - 5-140.2 All new utility installations must be placed underground within a dedicated easement or public right-of-way, except that the requirements for underground utilities do not apply in the following instances: - A. Temporary overhead utility lines during the time that construction is occurring, but only during periods of construction; - B. Service connections, meters, and similar equipment that are customarily attached to the outside wall of the premises they serve; - C. Poles used exclusively for street lighting; and - D. Electric distribution transformers, switch gear, meter pedestals, and telephone pedestals that are customarily installed above-ground if landscaping or other approved visual screening is provided around ground-mounted equipment. - 5-140.3 No underground water, electric, gas, communication service or other similar utility may be placed within a storm or sanitary sewer easement, except for crossings, unless expressly approved by the [insert official] or county engineer.
+5-140 UTILITIES 17 5-140.1 Developers must make all necessary arrangements with respective utility providers for the installation of utilities, including gas, electrical, and communications service.
+5-140.2 In all new residential subdivisions requiring planning commission review and approval and in all nonresidential developments subject to these regulations, all new utility installations must be placed underground within a dedicated easement or public right-of-way, except that the requirements for underground utilities do not apply in the following-instances: A. Temporary overhead utility lines during the time that construction is occurring, but only during periods of construction; B. Service connections, meters, and similar equipment that are customarily attached to the outside wall of the premises they serve; C. Poles used exclusively for street lighting; and D. Electric distribution transformers, switch gear, meter pedestals, and telephone pedestals that are customarily installed above-ground if landscaping or other approved visual screening is provided around ground-mounted equipment.
+5-140.3 No underground water, electric, gas, communication service or other similar utility may be placed within a storm or sanitary sewer easement, except for crossings, unless expressly approved by the {insert official}city or county engineer.
+5-150 EASEME VENTS 5-150.1 Easements must be provided by the developer when review agencies and authorized decision-making bodies determine that such easements are necessary or desirable to accommodate utilities, drainage facilities (surface or subsurface), best management practices, pedestrian access, emergency vehicle access or other necessary facilities and improvements.
+5-150.2 Utility easements with a width of up to 17.5 feet may be required around a subdivision perimeter.5-150.3 Utility easements with a width of up to 11 feet (22 feet back-to-back) may be required along rear lot lines and side lot lines when necessary to accommodate utilities.

-5-150 EASEMENTS

-- 5-150.1 Easements must be provided by the developer when review agencies and authorized decision-making bodies determine that such easements are necessary or desirable to accommodate utilities, drainage facilities (surface or subsurface), best management practices, pedestrian access, emergency vehicle access or other necessary facilities and improvements. - 5-150.2 Utility easements with a width of up to 17.5 feet may be required around a subdivision perimeter. - 5-150.3 Utility easements with a width of up to 11 feet (22 feet back-to-back) may be required along rear lot lines and side lot lines when necessary to accommodate utilities.